ubc-library-rc/intro-static-webpages/markdown-activities.md

 ---
 ```

-Don't worry if this information looks a bit weird when you preview the page--it won't appear on your final web page.

 ## Use Markdown to add content to index.md

+Now let's add some content to the body of the file--this is what will appear on your published webpage.

+Step 1
+{: .label .label-step}
-Using the [Mastering Markdown guide](https://guides.github.com/features/mastering-markdown/) and/or [markdownguide.org's Basic Syntax Guide](https://www.markdownguide.org/basic-syntax/) (or other guides you find on the web) as a reference, enter text beneath the front matter to create a fictional document that contains some of the following elements:
+Open up a Markdown guide.
+You can use the [Mastering Markdown guide](https://guides.github.com/features/mastering-markdown/) and/or [markdownguide.org's Basic Syntax Guide](https://www.markdownguide.org/basic-syntax/) (or other guides you find on the web).
-- Headings of a number of different levels
-- Bolded, italicized text
-- Insert an image from the web
+{: .step}

+Step 2
+{: .label .label-step}
+Add some text in **bold** and some text that is _italicized_.
+{: .step}

+Step 3
+{: .label .label-step}
+Add a #####heading (any level), followed by a bulleted list.
+{: .step}

+Step 4
+{: .label .label-step}
-- Insert the image that you uploaded to the ```images``` folder in this repository
+Insert the image that you uploaded earlier OR insert an image from the web.
-- An ordered list
-- A bulleted list
-- A link to another website
-- A snippet of code
-- A table
-- And finally, an emoji! (you can use the [Markdown Emoji cheat sheet](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md) as a reference)
+{: .step}

 ### Some Notes
 - Use the **Preview changes** tab to see (mostly) how it will look on your page.